SuppliedOrange/InactivityMonitor/README.md

 ## Credits

 + The `character.png` comes from [dinopixel.com](https://dinopixel.com/guess-the-character-from-just-black-and-white-color-pixel-art-10625) and the author is [Squidgril202](https://dinopixel.com/user/squidgril202).
-You may not use this character anywhere without explicit permission from the owner, and the license of this repo does not cover it.
+The license of this repo does not cover it.

 + The font included in the repository is [VCR OSD Mono](https://www.dafont.com/vcr-osd-mono.font) and the author is [Riciery Santos Leal](https://www.dafont.com/mrmanet.d5509).
 You may not use this font for commercial purposes.